Dudhsagar Dairy

 Nutrients in Milk

-Milk is one of the most nutritionally complete foods available on the food market to date.
-It is naturally a good provider of a whole range of nutrients essential to growth, development and maintenance of the human body and contains no artificial preservatives or colourings.
+Milk is one of the most nutritionally complete foods available today.
+It naturally provides essential nutrients for growth, development, and maintenance of the human body — with no artificial preservatives or colorings.

 Energy

-Foods provide us with energy in the form of calories (Kcal).
-Calories effectively act as the fuel that powers our bodies and enables us to function, in the same way that petrol fuels a car.
-The calorie/energy content of milk varies depending on the fat content.
+Foods provide energy in the form of calories — the fuel that powers our bodies.
+The energy content of milk depends on its fat level:

-N.B. semi skimmed and skimmed milks are not recommended for children under 2 years of age.
+Note: Skimmed and semi-skimmed milks are not recommended for children under 2 years old.

 Protein